Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 Work Break Order

-Employers may apply to reduce or eliminate the 30 minute work break, if they can demonstrate an extraordinary need, and a benefit to the affected employees.
+Employers may apply to reduce or eliminate the 30 minute work break if they can demonstrate a particular need and provide an additional benefit to the affected employees.